“We Designed Something in a Lab, Therefore Unguided Evolution Is True”

 If you follow science news, that could be the headline on a story from the research world at least once a month.
 This time it’s scientists at the University of York and the University of Nottingham who claim the mantle of having deployed their own intelligent design to help explain how life originated without recourse to intelligent design.

-Organic chemists at the University of York have made a significant advance towards establishing the origin of the carbohydrates (sugars) that form the building blocks of life."Origins of Life Clues Revealed by Sugar Study," as the Huffington Post told its readers.
+Organic chemists at the University of York have made a significant advance towards establishing the origin of the carbohydrates (sugars) that form the building blocks of life.

 A team led by Dr Paul Clarke in the Department of Chemistry at York have re-created a process which could have occurred in the prebiotic world.